jiaccarino/prompt-image-generator/qaihub_automation/qaihub_batch_automation.md

 - To process a different number of models at once, adjust the `batch_size` in the `main()` function.
 - To add support for different model output formats, modify the output processing section in the main loop.

-For further assistance or to report issues, please contact the Qualcomm AI Hub support team.